Auction of American Paintings, Furniture & Decorative Arts on October 4, 2017

 The selection of clocks included a Federal tall case attributed to John Scudder that fetched $7,500, surpassing its estimate of $4,000-6,000.
 The refined clock case featured elliptical inlays and a circular panel in the base typical of fine New Jersey clocks of the early 19th century.

 All prices include the buyer’s premium.

 We Invite You to Auction!

-Consignments are currently being accepted for future auctions of American Paintings, Furniture & Decorative Arts.
+Consignments are currently being accepted for the Spring 2018 auction of American Paintings, Furniture & Decorative Arts.
 We invite you to contact us for a complimentary auction appraisal.
 Our specialists are always available to discuss the sale of a single item or an entire collection.

 For information, please contact:

 Anne Cohen DePietro, American Paintings, 212-427-4141, ext.
 249, or paintings@Doyle.com

 David A. Gallager, American Furniture & Decorative Arts, 212-427-4141, ext.
 271, or american@Doyle.com